5ylvino/code_exercise_shortlet/README.md

 Create a `.env` file at the root of the project and configure the following environment variables after copying the template from `local.env`  as specified

- Simply use this command on your project terminal:
+ Simply use this command on the project terminal:

    ```bash
    cp -rf local.env .env